 Tags are a way to add an organizational structure to your WordPress posts.

-Categories are basic ways for you to organize your posts into different categories, such as topics.
+Categories are basic ways for you to organize and to separate your posts into various topics.
+They can help you to organize your related posts into particular groups.

 When writing a post, think of the wider topic of the post.
 If you plan to write more posts about this topic in the future, you will probably want to group these posts together.